ibm-cloud-docs/vpc/file_storage_vpc_about.md

 * Only {{site.data.keyword.bm_is_short}} that are provisioned after 31 August 2023 support {{site.data.keyword.filestorage_vpc_short}}.
 * Encryption in transit is not supported between {{site.data.keyword.filestorage_vpc_short}} and {{site.data.keyword.bm_is_short}}.
 * A file share cannot be split from its replica by using a `DELETE /shares/<id>/source` API request, if the `lifecycle_state` of the file share is `updating` or if replica operations are in progress.
-* Cross-regional replication is supported within the same geography when both source and replica shares belong to the same account.
+* For zonal file shares, cross-regional replication is supported within the same geography when both source and replica shares belong to the same account.
 Cross-geography replication is not supported.
 * Cross-regional replication for zonal file shares is not supported in the Chennai - Airtel and Mumbai - Airtel regions currently.
 * Cross-regional replication is not supported for regional files shares in the [Select availability]{: tag-green} phase.
 * Regional file shares are not available in Mumbai - Airtel, and Montreal currently.